LuisR-jpg/AZ-900/DescribeCloudConcepts.md

 You're able to manage your cloud environment and resources.
 You can manage through a web portal, command line, APIs, Powershell.

 ## Describe cloud services types

+### Describe IaaS - Infrastructure as a Service

+It's like renting hardware, the company provides internet connection, hardware maintenance and physical security.